User Instructions

 • For clinical laboratories, use the laboratory license number issued by the California Department of Public Health (CDPH).
 Do not use the federally-issued Clinical Laboratory Improvement Amendments (CLIA) number.

-11. Go back to My Organizations; you may now add SUBORDINATE ORGANIZATIONS.
+10. Go back to My Organizations; you may now add SUBORDINATE ORGANIZATIONS.
 Enter the required information for each.
 You may add as many as needed.

-13. When the signing individual receives the DSA in their email account, they can open the email, click to open the document, then review, and finally, click to sign.
-The signed DSA will be automatically sent back to the signing portal for storage; it appears as a link to a downloadable document on the bottom of the My Organization page.
+12. When the signing individual receives the DSA in their email account, they can open the email, click to open the document, then review, and finally, click to sign.
+The signed DSA will be automatically sent back to the signing portal for storage; it appears as a link to a downloadable document on the bottom of the My Organizations page.
 A signed copy will also be automatically sent to the signer.

 PRO TIPS:

-Always click SAVE after entries.
+Always click SAVE & CLOSE after entries.

 When in doubt, go back to My Organizations.